study-group-99/pilates/README.md

 `pilates libft run --unit` or `pilates libft run -u` for short.
 The -u, --unit option will run unit tests against your libft files.
 There is no part one/two, bonus options etc. pilates will test against all `ft_*.c` found on top level directory.

+_Building and running the unit tests will create a new directory `build`._

 ##### Coverage

 You can optionally see the coverage of you code by passing the -c --coverage option.